Skip to main content

 March 7, 2023Sydney Syndicate$333,000

-In May 2023, GBST Holdings—an Australian cloud-based SaaS wealth management technology provider—acquired the WealthConnect platform from the liquidation for an undisclosed sum.
+In May 2023, GBST Holdings — an Australian cloud-based SaaS wealth management technology provider — acquired the WealthConnect platform from the liquidation for an undisclosed sum.
 Robert De Dominicis, GBST's CEO, characterized the acquisition as "the next logical step" in the company's growth strategy.
-According to PitchBook, the acquisition closed on May 2, 2023.
+The acquisition closed on May 2, 2023.
 For the remaining Creativemass entities, the Australian liquidation represented the primary source of potential recovery.

-ABC Petition Denial and the Delaware Chapter 11 Filing
+ABC Petition Denial and Delaware chapter 11 Filing

 With the ABC avenue closed, Springer was appointed as Chief Restructuring Officer on April 4, 2025.
-Four days later, on April 8, the company began soliciting votes on a prepackaged Chapter 11 plan—six days before the actual bankruptcy filing.
-Law360 reported that the prepackaged approach could resolve creditor recoveries in weeks rather than months.
-Pashman Stein Walder Hayden, profiled in Law360's coverage of the case, served as debtor's counsel, filing the chapter 11 petitions on April 14, 2025, and securing first-day relief on April 16, 2025.
+Four days later, on April 8, the company began soliciting votes on a prepackaged chapter 11 plan — six days before the actual bankruptcy filing.
+The prepackaged approach provided the judicial forum necessary to adjudicate the Note-to-Equity Conversion dispute while maximizing recoveries.
+Pashman Stein Walder Hayden served as debtor's counsel, filing the chapter 11 petitions on April 14, 2025, and securing first-day relief on April 16, 2025.
 The Stretto claims portal was established for creditor communications, with a meeting of creditors scheduled for May 7, 2025.

 The case proceeded through first-day motions until May 15, 2025, when the U.S. Trustee filed a detailed objection raising four substantive concerns.
-Law360 reported that the government argued the plan would "lock in prepetition note conversions that would benefit an insider of the debtor."
+The government argued the plan would "lock in prepetition note conversions that would benefit an insider of the debtor."

+Good faith and insider treatment.
 The U.S. Trustee challenged the plan's classification scheme under Section 1129(a)(3), which requires that a plan be "proposed in good faith."
 The plan divided former noteholders into two groups based on whether they had informally protested the 2022 conversion: five "Protesting" Noteholders who disputed the conversion received treatment as Class 1.A unsecured creditors with 100% recovery on approximately $1,537,722 in claims, while converted noteholders (approximately $4,179,805 in face value) received treatment as Class 2 equity holders with estimated 45% recovery.
 The U.S. Trustee noted that the second-largest protesting noteholder was indirectly held by sole director Alex Ulrich.
+If all former noteholders had been treated equally, each would have received approximately 60%.

 Plan Structure and Creditor Treatment